klem14/UdacityNanodegree_Project5_DataVisualization/README.md

 Are the flights always on time, and the ones delayed or cancelled statically insignificant?
 As a casual traveler I have already experienced a couple of flight delays and even cancellation (am I just unlucky then?).
 Do the ageing infrastructures and the growing number of connection contribute to increase the delays and cancellations, or the aircrafts innovation and improved reliability lower them?
-Surprisingly, the percentage of delays and cancellations hardly gets under 10%.
 By 2001-2002 the situation had improved, but <u>from that point on</u>, it then constantly deteriorated until 2008.

 ##Design